 Si tu as besoin de plus d’informations, n’hésite pas a m’appeler.

 Rosa Cho, Céline Henderson, Sophie Savoie & Josiane Wong Kee Song │ Conseiller service commerciaux, équipe service à la clientèle commerciale│ RBC Banque Royale │ Banque Royale du Canada │1 Place Ville Marie – 2e étage, aile Ouest, Montréal QC, H3C 3A9│Tél: 1-877-421-4865 (Opt 1-1-3 ) │

 If you received this email in error, please advise the sender (by return email or otherwise) immediately.
 You have consented to receive the attached electronically at the above-noted email address; please retain a copy of this confirmation for future reference.
 You may unsubscribe from promotional emails.

 Si vous recevez ce courriel par erreur, veuillez en aviser l'expéditeur immédiatement, par retour de courriel ou par un autre moyen.
 Vous avez accepté de recevoir le(s) document(s) ci-joint(s) par voie électronique à l'adresse courriel indiquée ci-dessus; veuillez conserver une copie de cette confirmation pour les fins de reference future.
 Vous pouvez vous désinscrire de la liste d’envoi de courriels promotionnels.

-Malicious Microsoft Excel document attached to this email (users who enable macro commands get their computers infected with TrickBot trojan):
+Malicious Microsoft Excel document attached to this email (users who enable macro commands will have their computers infected with the TrickBot trojan):

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Spyhunter is a professional automatic malware removal tool that is recommended to get rid of TrickBot virus.
+Spyhunter is a professional automatic malware removal tool that is recommended to get rid of RBC Royal Bank virus.
 Download it by clicking the button below:

 - What is "Royal Bank Of Canada Email Virus"?